Clubs and Organizations

 Start your own RISO!

 Apply online now!
-Any group of six (6) or more students currently enrolled at UH West O’ahu wishing to pursue a common educational, academic, cultural, professional, political, recreational, religious, and service interest may become a RISO by completing the registration application form and constitution and by-laws.
+Any group of six (6) or more students currently enrolled at UH West O’ahu wishing to pursue a common educational, academic, cultural, professional, political, recreational, religious, and service interest may become a RISO by completing the online registration application and constitution and by-laws.
+Refer to pages 7-9 of the RISO Handbook for assistance in drafting your organization’s constitution and bylaws.